1. What's the best way to reach AYP (Ask Your Pendulum)?

 Again, short answer - No. Even though this method is outdated and, in my opinion, the opposite of helpful, I still hear people coaching others that this is the only way to go.
 I beg to differ.
 This is an outdated pendulum selection method that came along way, way before the Internet.
 The custom says that you must allow your potential pendulum to physically "pick" you (instead of you picking it).
 This is the first problem with it.
 The custom doesn't take into account that you might not be lucky enough to live in a community that has a store that sells pendulums.
 And even if you are so lucky, do they carry a wide selection?
 The tradition holds that the pendulum destined to be yours will leap into your hands or act unusually animated when you touch it, kind of like picking out a puppy.
 Sounds like fun, right?

 This brings me to the second part of what's wrong with this custom.
-The word is energy.
+It's the energy.
 The fact is that all pendulums made with crystals and/or natural stones store energy - sometimes gobs of it.
 They're like batteries, charging and discharging energy depending on the available supply.
-Pendulums that hang out in public places (like racks at new age book stores or metaphysical shops), fondled by scores of people, are racking up energy (both positive and negative) like nobody's business, so it should be no surprise when they put on a show for you.
+Pendulums that hang out in public places (like racks at new age book stores or metaphysical shops), can be fondled by scores of people and all the while racking up energy (both positive and negative) like nobody's business.
+So it should be no surprise when one or more put on a show for you.
 Bursting with borrowed, unfocused energy, these pendulums will do or say anything to get you to take them home - but once there, cleansed and calmed, you may find a decidedly different creature than the one you met at the store.
 I've heard over and over again from people who have followed this old method only to be disappointed later.